Rigolinux/Opei-IA-image-Generator/Readme.md

-##Start the app
+#Start the app

-1.Download the repo
+1. Download the repo

 2. Install dependencies